Home

 Available by appointment only

-Nicole James Bodywork offers private, in-home mobile massage in Bozeman, Big Sky, and Paradise Valley, providing clinically informed, somatic literacy-based bodywork.
+Nicole James Bodywork offers private, in-home mobile massage therapy in Bozeman, Big Sky, and Paradise Valley, providing clinically informed, somatic literacy-based bodywork.

 Copyright © 2026 Nicole James Bodywork - All Rights Reserved.